QuadCtrl/quad-ctrl/README.md

 ## Experiments

 Limited by the Home PC performances, we have tried to meaningful explore the possibility for hyper parameters tuning and for the neural architecture structuring.
+We evaluated the performances

+### Algorithm choice

 We have chosen *Proximal Policy Optimization* (PPO) since, according to OpenAI, approximates the state-of-the-art while being simple to implement and to tune.
 Other attempts, for exemple using A2C, have shown a strong inconsistency in results and a very sensitive response to small perturbation of the hyper parameters.